 Working with students in bioengineering and in biology, Mikey developed and taught a course that uses paper origami to represent DNA origami drug delivery technology.
 The approach allowed them to teach sophisticated concepts with ubiquitous materials.
 They presented the basics of pathology and developing therapies, recreated drug structures in origami, and showed students what lab work looks like at the UW through virtual visits.

-This Ethics and DEI seminar aims to train chemical engineers who are ethically responsible and socially aware.
-The course will consist of guest speakers from the UW and other institutions to cover topics including workplace discrimination and implicit bias, along with case studies that highlight medical, environmental, and other ethical issues.
-A diversity-related course in ChemE will bolster coverage of DEI issues in the College of Engineering curriculum and improve DEI in the field more broadly.
-The seminar will be offered in the Winter or Spring 2022 quarter.
+This Ethics and DEI course trains chemical engineers who are ethically responsible and socially aware.
+The course consists of guest speakers from the UW and other institutions to cover topics including workplace discrimination and implicit bias, along with case studies that highlight medical, environmental, and other ethical issues.
+A diversity-related course in ChemE bolsters coverage of DEI issues in the College of Engineering curriculum and improve DEI in the field more broadly.
+The seminar was offered in the Winter 2022 quarter.

 How to apply for funding

 Any ChemE student, faculty, or staff may propose a project that advances our IDEA work.